NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/hydro/MaterialMPM.rst

 #. **Isotropic Fluid with Viscous Shear Stress / J-Fluid:** This is used to define a basic Newtonian fluid.
 The material properties include density, bulk modulus, derivative of the bulk modulus with respect to pressure, and dynamic viscosity.
 #. **Fixed-Corotated / Neo-Hookean:** This is used to define solid hyperelastic material behavior under large strains.
 The material properties include Young's modulus, Poisson's ratio, and density.
-#. **Drucker-Prager:** This is used to define solid / granular material behavior under large strains.
+#. **Drucker-Prager:** This is used to define solid/granular material behavior under large strains.
 The material properties include Young's modulus, Poisson's ratio, density, and the Drucker-Prager parameters.
-#. **Non-Associative Cam-Clay:** This is used to define solid / granular material behavior under large strains.
+#. **Non-Associative Cam-Clay:** This is used to define solid/granular material behavior under large strains.
 The material properties include Young's modulus, Poisson's ratio, density, and the Non-Associative Cam-Clay parameters.

-Material properties are defined in the ``Material`` tab and are specific to the chosen constitutive law / material model.
+Material properties are defined in the ``Material`` tab and are specific to the chosen constitutive law/material model.
 The material properties include:

 #. **Density:** This refers to the density of the material.
 This is defined in terms of the mass per unit volume.
 The units are generally in kg/m\ :sup:`3`.
 #. **Young's Modulus:** This refers to the stiffness of the material.
 This is defined in terms of the force per unit area.
 The units are generally in Pa.